Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 ### Security

-Security is one of the most important aspects of any architecture.
-It provides the following assurances against deliberate attacks and abuse of your valuable data and systems:

-* Confidentiality
-* Integrity
-* Availability

-The following principles are used by the Relecloud team to secure this web app.
+Security design principles describe a securely architected system hosted on cloud or on-premises datacenters (or a combination of both).
+Application of these principles dramatically increases the likelihood your architecture assures confidentiality, integrity, and availability.
+The following principles are used by the Relecloud team to secure their web app.

 #### Use Managed identity

 Making the most of the Azure platform means leveraging multiple services and features.
-To do this, you will need to create secure connections between isolated resources.
+To do this, you will need to create secure connections between those resources.
 Connection strings are the most common example of creating secure connections.

 For on-prem apps there were two popular choices for connection strings.
-Your connection string could specify a SQL user and password, or you could hide the password from the configuration file with the *Trusted connection* and *Integrated security* features.
+Your connection string could specify a SQL user and password, or you could hide the password from the config file with the *Trusted connection* and *Integrated security* features.